ployground/bsdploy/docs/narr/provisioning-plain.rst

 Plain instances
 ===============

-The most simple provider simply assumes an already existing instance.
+The most simple provider simply assumes an already existing host.
 Here any configuration is purely descriptive.
 Unlike with the other providers we tell BSDploy how things are and it doesn't do anything about it.

 For example::

-	[plain-instance:home-server]
+	[plain-instance:home-server-provisioner]
 	host = 10.0.1.2
-	fingerprint = 91:e7:4b:30:0d:b5:ea:b9:f9:eb:8a:a0:44:ab:bd:01

-At the very least you will need to provide a ``host`` (IP address or hostname) and its SSH ``fingerprint``.
+At the very least you will need to provide a ``host`` (IP address or hostname).

 Additionally, you can provide a non-default SSH ``port`` and a ``user`` to connect with (default is ``root``).